Data File

 Download button to download the file. - (

-files only) Click theDownload Parquets button to download the parquet files associated with the data file. - Click the
+logfiles only) Click theDownload Parquets button to download the parquet files associated with the data file. - Click the

 Delete button to delete the file. - Deleting the file will route back to the data files list page.